 The metal springs or knock-off bungees that other companies offer don’t come close to offering the bounce of the bellicon.
 Only bellicon has five different bungee strengths to guarantee you get the best possible bounce cycle…one that’s smooth, energizing and gets you fit from head to toe.
 That’s because our bungees are made with our own synthetic latex recipe, making them much more elastic than standard bungees.
 And since our bungees are easy to change, you can adjust your resistance level as your weight and workout style evolves.

 Prefer the elegant look of silver bungees?
 Or does orange put you in a jumping mood?
-We have six vibrant colors for you to choose from, and all of them come in any of our five resistance strengths.
+We have eight vibrant colors for you to choose from, and all of them come in any of our five resistance strengths.
 So your bellicon will be customized to suit your style as well as your fitness goals.

 This table will help you quickly determine your ideal bungee strength.
 To learn more about choosing your bungee strength, see "Which bungee strength is right for me?" below.